Bazzu85/Handbrake-Batcher-and-Merger/README.md

 mkvMergeCommandList: The command to launch for execute the MkvMerge.exe conversion.
 This is a list and is used only the command from the index mkvMergeCommandToLaunch

+You can work with my other project https://github.com/Bazzu85/MKVmergeBatcher/releases to extract command to use.

 #### Wildcards:

 ||mkvMergeLocation|| -> the mkvmerge location specified in mkvMergeLocation options